gingerbeardman/gingerbeardman.github.io/_posts/2021-04-19-automating-interactions-using-apple-events.md

 Some time later I read "The Automatic Mac" again and it shows a more complete list of tool values!
 The order seems to be based on the tool palette in Canvas.

-Even so, I went the extra mile to complete the list of both internal and external tools, shown below.
+Even so, I went the extra mile to complete a list of both internal and external tools, shown below.

 #### Internal Tools (btol)